dgoldenthal/Employee-Tracker-Management/README.md

   Start the application: node index.js
   Follow the interactive prompts to manage your employee database.
+  Use arrow keys to navigate through the menu options:
+   - View options
+   - Add options
+   - Update options
+   - Delete options

 # Video Walkthrough

-Click here to view the application walkthrough -
+View the application walkthrough -[https://youtu.be/DtCWffaBFJM]

 # Dependencies